Mechazo11/Mechazo11/README.md

 ### Hello there 👋
 I am Azmyin, a Doctoral student currently pursuing a Ph.D. program in MIE.
-There I am working on finding novel ways of using semantics of the world extracted RGB-D data to improve single-agent and multi-agent SLAM frameworks.
+Here, I am working on finding novel ways of using semantics of the world extracted RGB-D data to improve single-agent and multi-agent SLAM frameworks.
 Currently being funded from a NSF project.

 I love to code and deeply appreciate the power it grants to its user.